Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Jamestown, placing the area among the bottom 25% of areas assessed nationally

-Jamestown has experienced approximately 9 dwelling approvals per year over the past five financial years, totalling 49 homes.
-In Financial Year 26, 7 approvals have been recorded to date.
-On average, each new dwelling constructed between Financial Years 21 and 25 has resulted in 1.2 new residents annually.
-However, this figure has decreased to 0.1 people per dwelling over the past two financial years, indicating improved supply availability.
+Jamestown has seen approximately 9 dwelling approvals per year over the past five financial years, totalling 49 homes.
+In FY26 so far, 8 approvals have been recorded.
+On average, each new dwelling constructed between FY21 and FY25 accommodated around 1.2 new residents annually.
+However, this figure has decreased to 0.1 people per dwelling over the past two financial years, indicating increased supply availability.
 The average construction cost of new properties is $272,000.

-This year, there have been $7.0 million in commercial approvals, suggesting limited focus on commercial development.
-Jamestown's construction rates per person are similar to those in the rest of South Australia, maintaining market balance with the broader area.
-However, these rates are lower than national averages, indicating a mature market and possible development constraints.
-All recent developments have been detached dwellings, preserving Jamestown's traditional low-density character and appealing to families seeking space.
+This year has seen $7.0 million in commercial approvals, suggesting limited focus on commercial development.
+Comparing Jamestown's construction rates with the Rest of SA shows similar figures, maintaining market balance within the broader area.
+However, both regions have lower construction rates than national averages, possibly due to market maturity and development constraints.
+All recent developments in Jamestown have been detached dwellings, preserving its low-density character and appealing to families seeking space.

 Frequently Asked Questions - Development